malkavi/grout/README.md

 ![Grout preview, platform mapping](.github/resources/user_guide/platform_mapping.png "Grout preview, platform mapping")

 You'll see a list of all platforms from your RomM instance.
-For each one, you can:
+For each one, you can select:

 - **Skip** – Don't map this platform.
 Games from this platform won't be available to download.
 - **Create {Directory Name}** – Create a new directory for this platform.
 Grout will automatically suggest directory